MCobe94/descriptors-inversion/README.md

 # Local inversion of the chemical environment representations
-Implementation of the algorithm for the inversion of the local chemical environments descriptors.
+Implementation of the algorithm for the inversion of the local chemical environments descriptors:

 | <img src="./inversion_scheme.png" width=700 > |
 |:--:|